 There is no Australian legislation that specifically protects confidential information.
 Rather, protection comes from a common law doctrine that recognises an obligation to keep information secret in circumstances where a person communicates information to another on the express or implied understanding that the information is for a restricted purpose.
 Legal remedies are available where an unauthorised disclosure of confidential information causes detriment to the original discloser.
+A combination of contractual and where applicable, physical and technological mechanisms, to maintain secrecy is often recommended to bolster companies' safeguarding of their confidential information (and better their chances at achieving legal remedies if things do go awry).
+It is important to seek legal advice to ensure that appropriate written agreements are in place to protect such information.

-13.6 Domain names
+13.6 DOMAIN NAMES